almostengr/thermometerpi/README.md

 # Thermometer Pi

+This project uses a Raspberry Pi to send data to Home Assistant to control window air conditioner units.
 Thermometer that reads the current temperature for a DS18S20.
-This is an application created on .NET Core 3.1.
+This is an application created on .NET Core 3.1 with C#.

 ## Getting Temperature